typesafehub/conductr-doc/src/main/play-doc/developer/DevQuickStart.md

 * [[Deploying bundles|DeployingBundles]]
 * [[ConductR sandbox cluster|ConductrSandboxCluster]]

+## Vendor lock-in

+A quick word on [vendor lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in) as a philosophical point.
+We think it is important for you to avoid vendor lock-in as much as is reasonable.
+Furthermore all of the interfaces that we provide we do so in an open and transparent manner so that you can understand what is going on at all times.

 ## Signal application readiness

 Your application should tell ConductR when it has completed its initialization and is ready for work.
 For a Play 2.4 application add these dependency to your `build.sbt`: